Timothy Lopes, Executive, Vinod Kothari Consultants Pvt. Ltd.

 This growth called for a need to review the existing PMS Regulations and provide for enhanced regulations to protect investor interest and increase transparency and disclosure norms for the benefit of investors.

 SEBI constituted a Working Group to identify the areas that required change in the PMS Regulations.
 Based on the Report of the Working Group, SEBI introduced the new PMS Regulations on 16th January, 2020 which is primarily aimed at reducing risk for investors by imposing certain investment caps and increasing transparency in the PMS industry.
+Further, on 13th February, 2020, SEBI had issued Guidelines for Portfolio Managers.
+The implementation of the guidelines were extended vide SEBI circular dated 30th March, 2020 in light of market events caused due to the COVID-19 pandemic.
+SEBI further extended implementation of the guidelines by a further period of 3 months vide notification dated 29th June, 2020.
 We discuss some of the major changes made and their impact on the industry.

 Increase in ticket size of investment